krOoze/Hello_Triangle/README.md

-Hello Triangle Vulkan demo
+Hello Triangle Vulkan anti-aliasing demo
 =========================

 This is a traditional Hello World style application for the Vulkan API.
-It renders a RGB shaded equilateral triangle (well, if the resolution is a square).
+It renders a RGB shaded equilateral triangle (well, if the resolution is a square) with MSAA on.

 The code is relatively flat and basic, so I think it's good enough for learning.
 No tutorial or even much comments are provided though (comments do lie anyway